github-aws-runners/terraform-aws-github-runner/modules/multi-runner/README.md

 #### Phase 1 — Add v2 alongside v1 (current)

 Both input contracts are available in the same module release and can manage different runner configuration keys in one module instance.
 Existing `multi_runner_config` entries continue through the unchanged `modules/runners` implementation at `module.runners["configuration"]`, retaining their input contract, flat `runners_map` output, and Terraform addresses.
-Experimental `experimental.multi_runner_config_v2` entries use `module.runner_stacks["configuration"]` and the provider-oriented output shape.
+Experimental `experimental.multi_runner_config_v2` entries use `module.runner_stacks["configuration"]` and the nested `runners_map_v2` output shape.

 Compatibility guarantee: upgrading without moving a runner configuration from `multi_runner_config` to `experimental.multi_runner_config_v2` requires no state migration and must not move or replace legacy runner resources.
 Moving an existing configuration key to v2 is deliberately deferred until phase 2 supplies the state mapping.